 8.6 The Sustainability Appraisal of the Neighbourhood Plan sets out a number of indicators to assess whether the Plan is meeting its sustainability objectives (Appendix C).
-These will be regularly monitored in partnership with the local planning authorities, as a significant change in these indicators could trigger the need for a review.
+These will be regularly monitored by the Town Council as a significant change in these indicators could trigger the need for a review.
 Similarly changes in the local planning context, such as an increase in the housing requirement or a deficiency in the five-year supply of housing land, could result in the Neighbourhood Plan needing to be reviewed.
 In these ways, the Neighbourhood Plan will be kept relevant to the evolving needs of the Town.